kevin-mind/momma-bear/.github/README.md

     SHOPIFY_ACCESS_TOKEN: ${{ secrets.SHOPIFY_ACCESS_TOKEN }}
   uses: ./.github/actions/deploy
   with:
-    preview: false
+    token: ${{ secrets.SHOPIFY_HYDROGEN_DEPLOYMENT_TOKEN }}
 ```

 **What it does:**
-- Deploys to production: `shopify hydrogen deploy` or `shopify app deploy`
+- Deploys to production: `pnpm exec shopify hydrogen deploy`
-- Deploys to preview: `shopify hydrogen deploy --preview` or `shopify app deploy --preview`
+- Sets `SHOPIFY_HYDROGEN_DEPLOYMENT_TOKEN` environment variable from the input
-- Exits with error code on production deployment failure
+- Note: Preview deployments are handled automatically by Oxygen

 ## Workflows

 ### CI (`ci.yml`)

-Reusable workflow that runs linting, tests, and builds.
+Reusable workflow that runs linting, type checking, tests, and builds.
 Can be called by other workflows.

 **Triggers:**
 - Called by other workflows via `workflow_call`